tony11375/onfido-sdk-ionic-sample-app/README.md

 - `cordova-plugin-template` contains the Cordova plugin that wraps the Onfido Android SDK.
 Based on [this template](https://github.com/ionic-team/cordova-plugin-template)

 ## How to run:
-Install the project, link the plugin to the sample app and add android platform
+Install the project, link the plugin to the sample app and add android or iOS platform

 ```
 cd onfidoSampleApp